sodadata/docs/soda-cl/recon.md

   checks:
     - row_count:
         fail: when diff > 10%
-        warn: when diff < 5%
+        warn: when diff between 5% and 9%
 ```

 #### Example with quotes